MCE-Design/solo_project2/README.md

 4. Mobile-friendly styling
       Adding this feature would effectively allow more folks to easily view and try out the web application regardless of device.

+5. Business creation
+      Right now I've left out business creation to keep scope small enough to tackle.
+However, in the futre this would definitely be a feature.